New Zealand electricity market: Studies

 In 2009, the Commerce Commission released a report by Stanford economist Frank Wolak on the ability of the four largest electricity suppliers to exercise unilateral market power in the wholesale electricity market and the economic rents (any payment in excess of the cost of production) that may have resulted.
 Using empirical industrial organization techniques, Wolak estimates these rents to be $4.3 billion over the 7 years he studied when compared with a perfectly competitive market.
 The methodology he used and the results are also described in a working paper.
 His report was criticised for aspects of its methodology, with the Electricity Technical Advisory Group (ETAG), Ministry of Economic Development, claiming that there is no evidence of the sustained exercise of market power.
 The Commerce Commission decided not to act.
 Rex Ahdar, University of Otago, later opined that competition law in New Zealand is inherently ill-suited to tackling a network industry such as electricity.

-An agent-based model (ABM) developed at Auckland University was used to analyze the New Zealand wholesale electricity market.
+An agent-based model (ABM) developed at Auckland University was used to analyse the New Zealand wholesale electricity market.
 The model suggests considerable market abuse and quantified the combined market rents for 2006 and 2008 to be $2.6 billion, when compared with a perfectly competitive market as counterfactual.

 In terms of residential electricity prices, a 2015 report found these were twice as high under retail competition.